 Sadly, in 1917, her Congressional Medal, along with the medals of 910 others, was taken away when Congress revised the Medal of Honor standards to include only “actual combat with an enemy”.
 However, Mary refused to give the medal back, wearing it every day until her death in 1919.
 Sixty years later, an Army board reinstated Walker’s medal posthumously in 1977, citing her “distinguished gallantry, self-sacrifice, patriotism, dedication and unflinching loyalty to her country, despite the apparent discrimination because of her sex.”

 During her lifetime, she often wore men’s clothing, including a top hat, and was arrested on several occasions for impersonating a man.

 She died from natural causes at the age of 86 on February 21, 1919, and was buried in Rural Cemetery, Oswego, New York.
-Her casket was draped with an American flag was draped over her casket and she was buried in her black suit instead of a dress.
+Her casket was draped with an American flag over her casket and she was buried in her black suit instead of a dress.

 Along with thousands of other women, Walker was honored in the newly-dedicated Women in Military Service for America Memorial in October 1997.
-In World War II, a Liberty ship, the SS Mary Walker, was named for her and, in 1982, the U.S. Postal Service issued at 20 cent stamp in her honor.
+In World War II, a Liberty ship, the SS Mary Walker, was named for her and, in 1982, the U.S. Postal Service issued a 20 cent stamp in her honor.
 A medical facility in Oswego, New York is named in her honor, as well as a United States Army Reserve center in Walker, Michigan, and the Whitman-Walker Clinic in Washington, D.C.